- Completion of a 100-level course in the CHS Major, ideally "Social Theory in Everyday Life*

-Each society sets out parameters of difference; these may be based around religious cosmologies, political categories, and administrative classifications.
+Each society sets out parameters of difference.
+These may be based around things such as religious cosmologies, political ideologies, and administrative classifications.
 Some aspects of variation are widespread and some are specific; certain categorizations are durable while others come and go.
-We seek to understand the meaning and significance of difference: how people get animated by and suffer from social fictions of separateness.
+In this course, we seek to understand the meaning and significance of difference: how people get animated by and suffer from social fictions of separateness.

 How is social difference expressed, shaped, and challenged?
 In which way are group membership and community labels made visible or invisible, stabilized or upended, performed in everyday life and imagined as national history?
 This course, organized as an anthropological exploration of difference, addresses these questions.
-The course texts and themes probe default assumptions around collective practice, historical mobility, and a person’s body.
+The course texts and themes probe assumptions around collective practice, historical mobility, and social bodies.

-This inquiry into difference is grounded in anthropology’s conceptual archive and unfolds through comparative perspective.
+This inquiry into difference is grounded in anthropology’s conceptual archive and is framed by comparison.
 We emphasize the importance of interpretation and symbolism, ritual and language, and power and psychology.
 Small-scale and cosmopolitan societies, western and non-western perspectives, and pre-modern and contemporary categories are analyzed together, to understand how the social baseline is made.

 Students will discuss a number of issues which pertain to contemporary global society.
 These include the role of colonialism, urbanization, and modernity in shaping variation; the practices, institutions and worldviews by which communities are differentiated; the governing forms of human belonging and interaction; and the shifting circumstances which produce natives, strangers, and aliens.